mckerracher/OPaL/README.md

 abstract syntax tree based on the lanuage grammar.
 4. GENIE - The code generator walks the syntax tree created by ASTRO and produces [single-address]() assembly code for a 32-bit stack machine.
-5. oc - The orchestrator tool used by the end user calls the individual components in order to generate an assembly file for the given source file.
+5. opal - The orchestrator tool used by the end user calls the individual components in order to generate an assembly file for the given source file.
 It then calls NASM to create an object file, followed by linking the object file with `ld` to generate an executable.

 The program also generates a number of helpful references, that show the individual steps taken by the compiler.
-A HTML report can be generated with the output shown from each stage, [example](), man pages showing individual source file usage, source code doxygen report etc.
+A HTML report is generated with the output shown from each stage & debug level log messages.

 * The project follows the GNU coding standards found [here](https://www.gnu.org/prep/standards/standards.html#Formatting)